The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 You might choose to dual-wield and gain a second chance at landing a Sneak Attack before taking your free Disengage action to adjust your positioning.

 On the other hand, you might instead use your Cunning Action to Hide or Dash as a bonus action.
-Getting to double your speed or slip into the shadows before launching another sneak attack against your enemies is insane.
+Getting to double your speed or slip into the shadows before launching another sneak attack against your enemies is insane!

-Rakish Audacity
+Rakish Audacity (Level 3)

-Right out of the gate at level 3, the Swashbuckler Rogue has already done well to stand out.
-These abilities will form the backbone of your character’s combat style and will only get better as you level up!
+Rest assured, these features will form the backbone of your character’s combat style and will only get better as you level up!

-Panache
+Panache (Level 9)

 The Swashbuckler Rogue is just as charming as they are dangerous.
 This shows through with the Panache ability that they gain at level 9.